FacilMap/Leaflet.DraggableLines/README.md

   plus markers.
 Receives 2 arguments: the Polyline layer and a boolean that is `true` if the marker is at the start of the line or
   `false` if it is at the end.
 By default, renders a green marker at the start of the line and a red marker at the end, on the marker pane behind all other markers.
+* `allowDraggingLine`: If `true` (default), users are allowed to insert new line points by hovering and then dragging the line or by clicking it.
+Instead of a boolean, you can also specify a layer object, an array of layer objects or a `(layer) => boolean` callback.
 * `allowExtendingLine`: If `true` (default), users are allowed to drag the line in a way that adds additional points before the first point and after the last point.
 This will add draggable plus icons before the start and after the end of each line.
 Has no effect on Polygons.
 Instead of a boolean, you can also specify a layer object, an array of layer objects or a `(layer) => boolean` callback.
 * `removeOnClick`: If `true` (default), points are removed when clicking them.
 If a polyline has only 2 points or a polygon only 3, clicking will have no effect.
 Instead of a boolean, you can also specify a layer object, an array of layer objects or a `(layer, idx) => boolean` callback.

 **Note:** If you want to enable dragging behaviour without showing any drag markers, you need to pass an invisible icon with the dimensions of the desired draggable areas.